 High quality water is essential for the health and wellbeing of our region.
-The ciites of Lower Hutt, Porirua, Upper Hutt and Wellington are all supplied by Greater Wellington.
+The cities of Lower Hutt, Porirua, Upper Hutt and Wellington are all supplied water by Greater Wellington Regional Council.

 The Water Supply Annual Report for the year ended 30 June 2012 is available to download.
 Click on the report in the Documents box on the right hand side of your screen.

 Our water supply system is nearing its design capacity.
 A major new water source will almost certainly be needed in the next few years unless water use per person can be reduced as the population grows.
 To read about our planning to meet the future water needs of the region's cities see Planning for regional growth.